sqlfluff/sqlfluff/CONTRIBUTING.md

 ## Nerdy Details
 ### Testing

 To test locally, sqlfluff uses `tox`.

+**For Windows users**: the tox environment depends on `make` to set up the dbt test folders.
+To do that we recommend using _chocolatey_.
+You can find the instructions to install chocolately here: https://chocolatey.org/install.
+Once chocolatey is installed you can use `choco install make` to install `make`.

-You can build locally using...
+Then you can build locally using...

 ```shell
 pip install tox